cafe-desktop/croma/README.md

 A: Feel free to use any WM you like.
-The reason croma follows the ICCCM and EWMH specifications is that it makes croma a modular, interchangeable part in the desktop. libwnck-based apps such as the MATE window list will work just fine with any EWMH-compliant WM.
+The reason croma follows the ICCCM and EWMH specifications is that it makes croma a modular, interchangeable part in the desktop. libwnck-based apps such as the CAFE window list will work just fine with any EWMH-compliant WM.

 Q: Did you spend a lot of time on this?